nvsmith/webdev-resources/JavaScript/React/react-notes.md

 ## About This Document

 This document is a brain dump for things that I've picked up about the React library.
 Use at your own risk!

-## The JavaScript Ecosystem

-React requires several things to work properly.
-Here are the JavaScript tasks that need to be addressed with their respective tools:

-1. Managing packages - npm
-2. Using a module system - ES6
-3. Preprocessing JavaScript - Babel
-4. Bundling everything into a single file for the browser - Webpack

-**package**: a directory with at least one file called "package.json" that contains metadata about said package.

-**module**: JavaScript code that can be imported/exported for use elsewhere.

-**Babel**: a preprocessor that compiles ES6, applied using Webpack.

-**Webpack**: a module bundler that ultimately injects a single new file as HTML to be read by the browser.

-**Bundling**: taking the top of the code hierarchy (index.js), specifying the preprocessor (Babel), then producing a single file with the final code (Webpack) for the browser to read.

 ## Option 1: Install React Automatically With Create React App